githubnext/awesome-continuous-ai/README.md

 ## Agentic Frameworks

-General-purpose software agents can be used as the basis for automated workflows
+General-purpose software agents can be used as the basis for automated workflows:

 * [Copilot Coding Agent](https://docs.github.com/copilot/using-github-copilot/coding-agent) - "Find out how Copilot can work on GitHub issues and raise pull requests for your to review"
 * [Claude Code GitHub Actions](https://docs.anthropic.com/en/docs/claude-code/github-actions) - "Integrate Claude Code into your development workflow with GitHub Actions"
+* [Amazon Q Developer](https://aws.amazon.com/q/developer/) - "An AI Code assistant that provides support across the software development lifecycle from coding, testing, and deploying to troubleshooting and modernizing applications", with GitHub integration

 ## Programming Frameworks